Target level of study

 Faculty of Science

-A minimum 5-month laboratory internship designed to immerse you in the world of fundamental and/or applied research, and prepare you for your doctoral thesis.
+Internship lasting a minimum of 5 months in a laboratory with the aim of immersing students in the world of fundamental and/or applied research and preparing them for a doctoral thesis.
 This internship can be carried out in research laboratories and technical platforms in France or abroad.

 Hydrodynamics